 What Is Gaslighting?

 Gaslighting is a psychological manipulation that causes people to lose their sense of identity, perception, and worth.
-Gaslighting aims to make the victim question their reality and feel like they are going crazy.
+This causes the victim to question their reality and question their sanity.
+Here are some common gaslighting examples:

 - Anxiety